Czech billionaire's political rise inspires some, alarms others

 Graft watcher Transparency International ranks the Czech Republic among the most corrupt countries in Europe at 25th among 31 nations.

-“What is winning is my program and that is terribly simple: I don’t lie, I don’t steal and I work,” Babis said in an online video interview in October.
+“What is winning is my programme and that is terribly simple: I don’t lie, I don’t steal and I work,” Babis said in an online video interview in October.

 But his combination of far-flung businesses and political power frequently invites comparisons in the media to former Italian prime minister and media mogul Silvio Berlusconi, who also faced criticism for the overlap of business and political interests before he was forced out of parliament last year over a tax fraud case.